College and Community social innovation Fund

 - The applicant must hold a remunerated position at an eligible Canadian college.

-- The college must be declared eligible to administer grants according to the eligibility requirements for colleges of at least one of the three federal granting agencies (NSERC, CIHR, or SSHRC).
+- The Canadian college must be eligible to administer grants according to the eligibility requirements of at least one of the three federal granting agencies (NSERC, CIHR, or SSHRC).

-- The research and knowledge or technology transfer activities should lie within the mandate of the appropriate granting agency.
-The college must be eligible to receive funding from that agency.
+- If the proposed research activities lie entirely within the mandate of a single granting agency, the college must be declared eligible to receive funding from that granting agency.

-- The college must offer programs in the humanities and social sciences, natural sciences and engineering, and/or health sciences, aligning with the applied research areas proposed.
+- The college must offer programs in the humanities and social sciences, natural sciences and engineering, and/or health sciences.

-- The college’s faculty members involved in CCSIF grants must be engaged in applied research in the humanities and social sciences, natural sciences and engineering, and/or health sciences.
+- The college’s faculty members must be engaged in applied research related to the humanities and social sciences, natural sciences and engineering, and/or health sciences.

-- The college must provide the space, facilities, and services to enable its faculty members to conduct applied research.
+- The college must provide the necessary space, facilities, and services to support applied research by faculty members.

 grant_eligibility_criteria|eligible_expenses